Ammar-coder-ctrl/Predictive-Maintenance-for-Industrial-Equipment-/README.md

 Model Performance & Strategy
 Algorithm: Random Forest Classifier (100 Trees) with balanced class weights to handle data imbalance.
 Recall Optimization: The decision threshold was tuned to 0.2 to prioritize Recall (0.68).
 In industrial maintenance, catching a potential failure (Recall) is more critical than occasional false alarms (Precision).

+How to Use
+Clone the repo.
+Install requirements.
+load model.joblib and use it